mrossini-ethz/camera-calibration-pvr/README.md

 To perform the calibration, go through the following steps:

-1. Change the 3D view into *Top Orthographic* mode (Top view in Orthographic View mode: press `Numpad 7`, then `Numpad 5`).
+1. Change the 3D view into *Top Orthographic* mode (Top view in Orthographic View mode: press `Numpad 7`).
 2. In the 3D view, create a background image (`Shift-A` -> Image -> Background).
 Choose your reference image file.
 3. In the properties panel under Scene > Camera Calibration PVR select the background image (default name: Empty).
-4. Optional: Got to wireframe mode (press `Z` in the 3D view, then `4`).
+4. Optional: Go to wireframe mode (press `Z` in the 3D view, then `4`).
 5. Create a new Plane (`Shift-A` -> Mesh -> Plane).
 6. Enter Edit mode (`Tab` key) and move the plane vertices to the corners of the rectangle in the reference image.
-Ensure that two sides are perfectly parallel.
+Ensure that two sides are perfectly parallel and vertical.
 7. Select one of the vertices and extrude it by pressing `E` as shown in the image below.
 In the 3D space of the reference image, the new edge must be perpendicular to the rectangle.
 8. Leave Edit mode (`Tab` key).
 9. Ensure that the plane is selected.
 In the Camera Calibration PVR panel press *Solve Focal+Y*.